 There are tons of good use cases for single-step forms, e.g. for forms that just ask for first name and email address.
 However, you should definitely consider switching the form format when thinking of making forms more fun.

-Multi-steps forms, sometimes also called wizard forms, are much more intuitive and a provide better experience along the user journey.
+Multi-steps forms, sometimes also called wizard forms, are much more intuitive and provide better experience along the user journey.

 Because the user only sees one question step at a time, the information is less overwhelming.

 It is much more encouraging to just see one question at a time vs. 10 or 20 different ones.
-It's no different to real life: In a personal conversation with another person, you would also just ask one question before you ask the next question.
+It's no different from real life: In a personal conversation with another person, you would also just ask one question before you ask the next question.

 Within multi-step forms, you can use progress bars that provide an indication of how much of the form is already completed.

-Progress bar in a multi-step form
+Progress bar in a multi-step contact us form design

 We find multi-step forms more user-friendly in lots of cases, e.g. lead capture, user qualification, feedback forms, application forms and more.
 LeadGen App lets you build multi-step forms with custom text and graphic elements very easily.

-In LeadGen multi-step forms, you can show textbox elements along your questions and form steps, e.g. above a question.
+In LeadGen multi-step forms, you can show textbox elements along with your questions and form steps, e.g. above a question.